 17550 Bernardo Oaks Drive, Rancho Bernardo

 The opulent atmosphere at the Rancho Bernardo Inn makes unwinding a breeze.
-The recently renovated 18-hole golf course has hosted several professional events, yet remains an approachable option for beginners and experts alike.
+The 18-hole golf course has hosted several professional events, yet remains an approachable option for beginners and experts alike.
 For those who prefer a more pampered experience, the spa offers a large menu of services, ranging from organic facials to whole body wraps designed for complete relaxation.

 Global Culinary Tour on Convoy Street